I have heard it said that the only person without stress…

 Ankles, feet, elbows – 10 min

 Being careful not to overdo it, tissue thickness of the injured area determines the length of the ice application.
-They say ice should be used up to three days following the injury but I have personally used it longer if needed.
-I think their point is that if an issue persists, perhaps ice is not the answer and your wisdom may lead you the doc!
+They say ice should be used up to three days following the injury.
+I think their point is that if an issue persists, perhaps ice is not the answer and you may need the doc!

 If you are thinking, “Wow, that application routine doesn’t sound too comfortable!” you are correct!
 Proper, timely icing is NOT comfortable but the benefits of a speedy recovery and return to activity is worth it.